fnalways/Olares/docs/manual/olares/wise/basics.md

 ## Before you begin

-To unlock the full potential of Wise, it is recommended to search in Olares Market and install the following companion apps:
+To unlock the full potential of Wise, it is recommended to install the following apps from Olares Market:

 - **Rss Subscribe**: Use it to subscribe to RSS feeds directly while browsing web pages.
 - **YT-DLP**: Use it to download audio and video from supported web pages into Wise.